tbl(1) — Linux manual page

 broken, hyphenated, adjusted, or populated with additional inter-

-sentence space. tbl instructs the formatter to measure each
+sentence space. tbl instructs the formatter to measure each table

-selection or vertical spacing, do not persist between entries.
+spacing, do not persist between entries.

 Several forms of table entry are interpreted specially.

-• If a table row contains only an underscore or equals sign (_
+• If a table row contains only an underscore or equals sign (_ or

-respectively, is drawn across the table at that point.
+drawn across the table at that point.

 • A table entry containing only _ or = on an otherwise populated